onelineoff/crypto/README.md

 # Issues
 1. More comments.
-4. Additional unit tests.
+2. Additional unit tests.
-5. Lots of duplicate code.
+3. Lots of duplicate code.
 Clean up, and refactor.
-6. Examine Character vs char, array vs List.
+4. Examine Character vs char, array vs List.
-8. Move code from SubstitutionDecrypter to DictionaryUtil class.
+5. Move code from SubstitutionDecrypter to DictionaryUtil class.
-10. Some methods in StringUtil should be in DictionaryUtil.
+6. Some methods in StringUtil should be in DictionaryUtil.
+7. Slide deck

 # Caveats